BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: User interface

 The sequences can be loaded using the \code{bpec.loadSeq} command.

-\begin{Schunk} \begin{Sinput} R> library("BPEC") R> rawSeqs = bpec.loadSeq("haplotypes.nex") \end{Sinput} \end{Schunk}
+\begin{Schunk} \begin{Sinput} R> library("BPEC") R> rawSeqs <- bpec.loadSeq("haplotypes.nex") \end{Sinput} \end{Schunk}

-The file containing the list of coordinates and covariates needs to have, in each line, a longitude, latitude, environmental/phenotypic covariate values (if available), plus a set of numbers corresponding to the haplotypes/sequences with these attributes.
+The file \code{coordsLocsFile.txt}, containing the list of coordinates, covariates and haplotypes, needs to have (in each row): latitude, longitude, environmental/phenotypic covariate values (if available), plus a set of numbers corresponding to the haplotypes/sequences with these attributes.
 For example, for two locations with 5 observations in total from 3 haplotypes, with no additional covariates, the file might read \begin{Code} 40.3 45.2 1 2 2 45.3 50.1 2 3 \end{Code}

-All haplotypes/sequences found in a location can be entered in one line, or only one per row, such that we could also have used \begin{Code} 40.3 45.2 1 40.3 45.2 2 2 45.3 50.1 2 3 \end{Code} or any such combination.
+All haplotypes/sequences found in a location can be entered in one line, or only one per row, such that we could also have used \begin{Code} 40.3 45.2 1 2 40.3 45.2 2 45.3 50.1 2 3 \end{Code} or any such combination.

 When additional environmental or phenotypic covariates are available, these can also be entered as a column right after the longitude and latitude, such as \begin{Code} 40.3 45.2 18.1 1 40.3 45.2 22.5 2 2 45.3 50.1 25.0 2 3 \end{Code} where $18.1,22.5,25.0$ are, for example, temperatures.
-Environmental covariates can be extracted, for example, from publicly available databases such as bioclim by means of the \proglang{R} package \pkg{raster} \citep{hijmans2015raster}.
+Names for the covariates at each location can optionally be provided through the header row using the option \code{header = TRUE}, these will later appear in the output plots to aid interpretation. \begin{Code} lon lat temp 40.3 45.2 18.1 1 40.3 45.2 22.5 2 2 45.3 50.1 25.0 2 3 \end{Code} Environmental covariates can be extracted, for example, from publicly available databases such as bioclim by means of the \proglang{R} package \pkg{raster} \citep{hijmans2015raster}.